Alfresco/SearchServices/search-services/alfresco-search/doc/architecture/solr-content-store-removal/00001-solr-content-store-removal.md

 (content@s__docid@* or content@m__docid@*).
 It can be null (i.e. the incoming node doesn't have a value for that property, even if it requires content indexing)

-- **LAST_INCOMING_CONTENT_VERSION_ID**: this is instead used for detecting documents that require content indexing.
-        If the field has the same value of the previous one (or it is equal to _SolrInformationServer.CONTENT_UPDATED_MARKER_), then the content is supposed to be in synch.
-Otherwise, if the value is different, it is not _SolrInformationServer.CONTENT_UPDATED_MARKER_ or it is _SolrInformationServer.CONTENT_OUTDATED_MARKER_ the content is intended as outdated and therefore it will be selected (later) by the _ContentTracker_ for executing the text update process.
+- **LAST_INCOMING_CONTENT_VERSION_ID**: If the field has the same value of the previous one (or it is equal to _SolrInformationServer.CONTENT_UPDATED_MARKER_), then the content is supposed to be in synch.
+Otherwise, if the value is different, it is not _SolrInformationServer.CONTENT_UPDATED_MARKER_ or it is _SolrInformationServer.CONTENT_OUTDATED_MARKER_ the content is intended as outdated and therefore it will be selected (later) by the _ContentTracker_.

 ### AlfrescoReplicationHandler

-This set of components, introduced for including in the Solr replication mechanism the content store, has been removed because we no longer have any external folder/file to be synched between master and slave(s).
+This set of components, [introduced in SearchServices 1.4.x](https://issues.alfresco.com/jira/browse/SEARCH-1850) for including the content store in the Solr replication mechanism, has been removed because we no longer have any external folder/file to be synched between master and slave(s).
 As consequence of that the built-in Solr ReplicationHandler is used.